remotestorage/django-remotestorage/README.md

 ##### TL;DR

-Simple installation/setup may look like this:
+Simple installation/setup from scratch may look like this:

 	# Install the app itself (or not, it can be just checked-out into a project dir)
 	git clone https://github.com/mk-fg/django-unhosted.git